bft-labs/cometbft-analyzer-backend/README.md

 - If you extend per-simulation collections or metrics, add endpoints and document them here.
 - PRs improving safety, performance, and observability are welcome.

+## License

+Licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.